real-vinay/learnhub/readme.md

 1. Go to the [Releases](https://github.com/real-vinay/learnhub/releases) page.
 2. Download the latest installer for your operating system.
 3. Run the installer and follow the on-screen instructions.

+## How to Use

+1. **Open the Application**: Launch LearnHub from your desktop or start menu.
+2. **Select a Folder**: Click on the "Select Folder" button to choose a folder containing your video lectures.
+3. **Search Videos**: Use the search bar to quickly find specific videos.
+4. **Play a Video**: Click on a video from the list to start playing.
+5. **Control Playback**: Use the playback controls to play/pause, mute/unmute, and enter fullscreen mode.
+6. **Mini-Player Mode**: Click the mini-player button to switch to a smaller, always-on-top player.
+7. **View History**: Check the history tab to see your recently watched videos.

 ## Keyboard Shortcuts